USS Colorado (BB-45): Artifacts on display

-The ship's bell is currently on display in the University Memorial Center (UMC) at the University of Colorado.
-A 5 in/51 cal deck gun from Colorado was donated to the Puget Sound Maritime Historical Society in 1959, and is displayed at the Museum of History and Industry in Seattle.
+The ship's bell and helm is currently on display in the University of Colorado Navy Reserve Officer Training Corps, Wardroom.
+A 5 in/51 cal deck gun from Colorado was donated to the Puget Sound Maritime Historical Society in 1959.
+The gun was originally displayed at the Museum of History and Industry in Seattle and was transferred to the Veterans Memorial Museum in Chehalis in 2011.
 It was one of eight such guns on Colorado.

 Six of Colorado's 5/51 cal guns were put aboard the protected cruiser USS Olympia, after she became a museum in Philadelphia in 1957.
 Boards from her teak-wood deck were re-purposed to form a wall in the main lounge of Haggett Hall at the University of Washington.
 A plaque commemorates the source.
 Deck boards are also used in a wall in the Legends Room of the Washington Athletic Club, having originally been preserved within the club at the behest of two former officers of the ship who were club members.

 On 7 February 2014, Boeing donated some decking from Colorado to the USO Northwest SeaTac Center to serve as the new center's entry flooring.
 Her helm is in the collection of the Colorado Springs Museum.
 It was donated to the museum in 1961 by Rear Admiral G. R. Luker and other naval officers.
 Admiral Luker served on Colorado.
 The donation also included a bronze plaque and other historical materials.